Photons

 The wave function is determined by the instantaneous positions of particles, including particles that are very far away.
 Knowing these positions instantly can't be used for faster than light communication, because the usable information in the wave function is hidden.

-• Nature is modeled as a wave that guides particles.
+• Quantum mechanics is describing a wave that guides particles.

 • Quantum effects travel faster than the speed of light.